AES Announces Quarterly Dividend

 Safe Harbor Disclosure

 This news release contains forward-looking statements within the meaning of the Securities Act of 1933 and of the Securities Exchange Act of 1934.
 Such forward-looking statements include, but are not limited to, those related to future earnings, growth and financial and operating performance.
 Forward-looking statements are not intended to be a guarantee of future results, but instead constitute AES' current expectations based on reasonable assumptions.
 Forecasted financial information is based on certain material assumptions.
-These assumptions include, but are not limited to, our expectations regarding accurate projections of future interest rates, commodity price and foreign currency pricing, continued normal levels of operating performance and electricity volume at our distribution companies and operational performance at our generation businesses consistent with historical levels, as well as the execution of PPAs, conversion of our backlog and growth investments at normalized investment levels, rates of return consistent with prior experience and the COVID-19 pandemic.
+These assumptions include, but are not limited to, our expectations regarding the COVID-19 pandemic, accurate projections of future interest rates, commodity price and foreign currency pricing, continued normal levels of operating performance and electricity volume at our distribution companies and operational performance at our generation businesses consistent with historical levels, as well as the execution of PPAs, conversion of our backlog and growth investments at normalized investment levels and rates of return consistent with prior experience.

 Actual results could differ materially from those projected in our forward-looking statements due to risks, uncertainties and other factors.
 Important factors that could affect actual results are discussed in AES' filings with the Securities and Exchange Commission (the "SEC"), including, but not limited to, the risks discussed under Item 1A: "Risk Factors" and Item 7: "Management's Discussion & Analysis" in AES' Annual Report on Form 10-K and in subsequent reports filed with the SEC.
 Readers are encouraged to read AES' filings to learn more about the risk factors associated with AES' business.
-AES undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+AES undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except where required by law.

-Any Stockholder who desires a copy of the Company's 2021 Annual Report on Form 10-K filed February 28, 2022 with the SEC may obtain a copy (excluding the exhibits thereto) without charge by addressing a request to the Office of the Corporate Secretary, The AES Corporation, 4300 Wilson Boulevard, Arlington, Virginia 22203.
+Any Stockholder who desires a copy of the Company's 2020 Annual Report on Form 10-K filed February 25, 2021, and any subsequent filing with the SEC, may obtain a copy (excluding Exhibits) without charge by addressing a request to the Office of the Corporate Secretary, The AES Corporation, 4300 Wilson Boulevard, Arlington, Virginia 22203.
 Exhibits also may be requested, but a charge equal to the reproduction cost thereof will be made.
 A copy of the Form 10-K may be obtained by visiting the Company's website at www.aes.com.

 Website Disclosure